edi3/edi3-model-interchange/docs/index.md

 The interchange specification is broken into three parts, each with a dedicated metamodel and each representing models that can be interchanged independently.

-* The domain model is essentially the "towm plan" for all UN/CEFACT API resources.
+* The  town plan model provides the top level organising framework for all UN/CEFACT API resources.
+There will typically be just one town plan file version current at any givent time.
 * The resource model details the state lifecycle and information model of a specific API resource.
+There will be typically be one file per domain or subdomain.
 * the CodeList model represents code list schemes and the flat or hierarchical set of code values.
+There will typically be one file per code list.

 ![metamodel](overview-metamodel.png)